Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceRailroads & Streetcars.
 A significant historical year for this entry is 1889.

 Location.
 30° 2.992′ N, 99° 8.364′ W. Marker is in Kerrville, Texas, in Kerr County.
-Marker can be reached from the intersection of Clay Street and Schreiner Street.
-The marker is located behind the Old Lumberyard Building facing the parking
+It can be reached from the intersection of Clay Street and Schreiner Street.
+Located behind the Old Lumberyard Building facing the parking area.
+Touch for map.
+Marker is at or near this postal address: 425 Clay Street, Kerrville TX 78028, United States of America.
+Touch for directions.

 Paid Advertisement